 The URP filed a complaint challenging the settlement agreements and the OPUC's September 2000 order.
 In March 2002, after a full contested case hearing, the OPUC issued an order denying all of URP's challenges, and approving the accounting and ratemaking elements of the settlement.
 URP appealed the decision to the Marion County Circuit Court, and in December 2002 PGE was granted intervention.
-A decision is expected in the fall of 2003.
+On November 7, 2003, the Marion County, Oregon Circuit Court issued an opinion remanding the case to the OPUC for action to reduce rates or order refunds.
+The opinion does not specify the amount or timeframe of any reductions or refunds.
+PGE intends to appeal.